josh-helpert/elder/docs/syntax.markdown

 // or, select only the values you need id, class = html/body/header.(id, class)

+// or, assign w/n
+obj/my-new-header.(id, class) = html/body/header.(id, class)
 ```

 ## Parenthesis
-Although we avoid excessive parenthesis, they're often essential.
+---
+Although strive for terseness, parenthesis are essential.
 Like much of the syntax they perform multiple duties depending on how they're used:
-* Represent grouping to describe precedence (like in most languages)
+* Makes highest precedence (like in most languages)
 * Represent the start `(` and stop `)` of a expression, operator, relation space, function, etc.
+* Groups into a Block

 Using this, we can further compact our previous examples from:
 ```